About Me (Barbara Weibel)

 Walking along the shores of Lake Zurich

-Ferries that carry passengers back and forth across the lake
+Ferries carry passengers back and forth across Lake Zurich

 By the time I reached the lake I was beginning to feel better, so I continued around the lake shore.
 Several miles later I came upon the China Garden and a nice lakefront park, its nicely manicured lawns dotted with intrepid sunbathers braving the cold lake waters and 70ish degree weather.
 Here I also found a nice lakefront restaurant where I parked myself at the water’s edge and ordered some much needed food (with my stomach doing somersaults, I hadn’t eaten for a day).
 Within minutes after sitting down the wind whipped up, the skies turned black, and it began to pour.
 Fortunately, by the time I’d finished lunch the rain had let up and I was able to catch a water taxi back to the main dock without getting drenched.
 Since it was now around 3PM and the weather looked iffy, I decided to take a cruise to the other end of Lake Zurich on one of the big ferries.